jasonsavage/basic-node-auth-server/README.md

 # basic-node-auth-server
-Basic Node auth server, taken from the Udemy course Advance React Redux Course
+Basic Node auth server using MongoDB, taken from the Udemy course: Advanced React and Redux